azzedine062/Cybersecurity_MindMap/README.md

 # Cybersecurity_MindMap
-Everything you need to get started in cybersecurity, from basic to advanced topics and learning resource.
+Everything you need to get started in cybersecurity, from basic to advanced topics and learning resources.